-Facilitate the process of mentorship within the school.
-Principals need to initiate mentorship programs based on individual needs.

-- Inform potential mentors and new teachers about the process and program. - Facilitate the use of time and resources for the mentorship program. - Assign/approve mentorship partnerships early in the school year or prior to the start of the year.
-At a minimum, mentors must be assigned within two weeks of teaching for hires.
+- Facilitate the process of mentorship within the school.
+Principals need to initiate mentorship programs based on individual needs. - Inform potential mentors and new teachers about the process and program. - Facilitate the use of time and resources for the mentorship program. - Assign/approve mentorship partnerships early in the school year or prior to the start of the year.
+Mentors should be assigned within two weeks of teaching for hires.